 The best cookbooks inspire readers, and gluten-free cookbooks are no exception.
 Especially for those transitioning to a new diet, cooking in new and different ways with unfamiliar ingredients can be challenging.
 That’s why investing in a gluten-free cookbook is a smart – and tasty – idea.

 Our buying guide details everything you need to consider when shopping for gluten-free cookbooks.
-For our picks for the five best gluten-free cookbooks you can buy, see the matrix above.

 Before you start shopping for a gluten-free cookbook, it’s worthwhile to have a handle on the terminology because there is a lot of overlap when it comes to some of the more common diets.
 As a result, gluten-free cookbooks may also cater to those with other diets and vice versa.